 Core tip: Platelet-rich plasma (PRP) has gained much attention in the treatment of muscle injuries for its potential beneficial effects in both operative and non-operative settings without knowledge of its mechanism of action.
 The current systematic review synthesizes the effects of PRP at the basic science level.
-PRP was found to induce cellular proliferation and differentiation, production of various growth factors, muscle regeneration, and changes in gene expression.
+PRP was found to induce cellular proliferation and differentiation, the production of various growth factors, muscle regeneration, and changes in gene expression.
 Only one study reported a complete PRP cytology.
-This study highlights the underlying mechanisms of PRP in muscle pathology at the basic science level and emphasizes the need for standardization in PRP preparation and reporting.
+This study highlights the underlying mechanisms of PRP in muscle pathology at the basic science level, and emphasizes the need for standardization in PRP preparation and reporting.

 Kunze KN, Hannon CP, Fialkoff JD, Frank RM, Cole BJ.
-Platelet-rich plasma for muscle injuries: A systematic review of the basic science literature.
+Platelet-rich plasma for muscle injuries: a systematic review of the basic science literature.
 World J Orthop 2019; In press

 INTRODUCTION